Visiting and Applying

 Thank you for your interest in our graduate programs!
-Virginia Tech Ag and Applied Economics offers graduate studies leading to a M.S. in Agricultural and Applied Economics or a Ph.D. in Economics.
+Virginia Tech Ag and Applied Economics offers graduate studies leading to an M.S. in Agricultural and Applied Economics or a Ph.D. in Economics.
 The AAEC Ph.D. in Economics is jointly offered with the Department of Economics.

 Priority Application Deadline – January 5

 All application materials are submitted electronically to the Graduate School.
-The department’s graduate admissions committee reviews all applications and recommends admission to the Graduate School.
+The department’s graduate admissions committee receives and reviews these applications and then recommends admission to the Graduate School.

 Visiting and Applying